 If you’re looking for professional-grade, wax-based colored pencils filled with different colors, the Prismacolor Artist Set might be a good bet.
 Before we go on any further, we have to say that this pack is one of the most expensive options on the list of wax-based colored pencils.

-Keeping that in mind, the pencils have the best core we’ve ever experienced.
-Everything about the core is smooth – the built, the blending, and even the feel after application.
+Keeping that in mind, the soft colored pencils have the best core we’ve ever experienced.
+Everything about the core is smooth – the build, the blending, and even the feel after application.
 When it comes to colors and pigments, these are simply the best to get.